Rohan-Sam/attendence_automation_facerecog/README.md

-#Attendence Automation using Facerecognition System
+# Attendence Automation using Face_Recognition System

-Description - System mad using python3 where One can upload his/her <students> upload their image [Facce Image] which is read and stored by the Face-recog python module.
+Description - System made using python3 he/she <students/faculty> upload their image [Facce Image] which is read and stored by the Face-recog python module.